Digitizing Initiatives: Commercial Ventures

 Google Books

-Google Inc. collaboraties with institutional libraries to digitize large quantities of books via the Google Books Library Project.
-The Google initiative to digitize the contents on the New York Public Library, Harvard, Michigan, Oxford and Stanford university libraries will result in a spectacular improvement in the ability of scholars, students and teachers to find relevant texts for further study.
+Google Inc. collaborates with institutional libraries to digitize large quantities of books via the Google Books Library Project.
+The Google initiative to digitize the contents on the New York Public Library, plus the California, Harvard, Michigan, Oxford and Stanford university libraries, will result in a spectacular improvement in the ability of scholars, students and teachers to find relevant texts for further study.

 Public domain books are available on an open access basis.
 Copyrighted material is treated in one of three ways.
 Google negotiates with cooperating publishers through its Google Books Partner Program for "Limited Preview" of selected entire pages, via search within the books by readers.
 For scanned books without copyright permissions, "snippets" from pages are available.
 For remaining books basic information is provided without ability to search within the book.
 The snippets inform readers about the relevance of the book to their subject of inquiry.

-A Google Book Search, on the publisher's name (e.g., inpublisher:"Hudson Hills") and limiting the search to Limited Preview and full view books, will indicate that the publisher is participating in the Google Books Partner Program offering either Limited Previews or full book views.
+A Google Book Search, on the publisher's name (e.g., inpublisher:"Hudson Hills") and limiting the search to Limited Preview and full view books, will indicate whether the publisher is participating in the Google Books Partner Program offering Snippit View, Limited Preview or Full Views.

-Books with Limited Preview or Full Views features are fully digitized.
+Books with Snippit View, Limited Preview or Full Views features are fully digitized.
 Google Books provides a keyword search box in the pages describing individual books.
 Keyword search results show pages in the books containing the keywords.
 For Limited Preview books, not all keyword search results may be shown.
+For Full View books, full contents of the books may be read online.
+Images, however, are suppressed in some examples identified by TFAO.

 Commercial Publishers